drkessler7/Boston-Housing/README.md

 Starter files provided by Udacity are in the 'Boston Housing Starter Files' folder.

 ## Screenshots
-Below are a couple screenshots showing features of this project.
+Below are a few screenshots showing features of this project.

 ![](boston_housing_stats.png)